Andrewyx/LaTenT/README.md

 - As a **user**, I want to be able to choose to save my current collection and its commands.
 - As a **user**, I want to be able to choose to load a pre-existing collection of commands.

+## Resources
+Thanks to JLaTeXMath, FuzzyWuzzy, Stable Diffusion for assets and libraries used in this application.